discretize/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="7">
 After standing on the rune in the middle of the platform it proceeds to go downward.
 If you didn't step in in time, no worries, there is a cyan glowing rune that teleports you down.
 As the platform goes down, it stops in the middle and mobs spawn.
-It's two waves of mobs with first being Veteran Imps only, then an Elite Minotaur and Veteran Imps. **Use the <SpecialActionKey name="lightofdeldrimor"/> to make them vulnerable** and after killing them the platform moves again.You can jump down but it can happen that you die if you jump from too high.
+It's two waves of mobs with first being Veteran Imps only, then an Elite Minotaur and Veteran Imps. **Use the <SpecialActionKey name="lightofdeldrimor"/> to make them vulnerable** and after killing them the platform moves again.
+You can jump down but it can happen that you die if you jump from too high.
 It is more safe to wait until it is fully down.
 </GridItem>

 <GridItem sm="5">